PatrickKyei/exception/_posts/2022-05-18-stay-off-still-people's-business.md

 > Stay away from those people who try to disparage your ambitions.
 Small minds will do that, but great minds will give you a feeling that you can become great too. - Mark Twain

 Mediocore is not a title, but rather a label for anyone who refuses to improve; it is your responsibility to ensure that you do not wear this badge.

+Don't remain **STILL**.
+Always strive to grow, see a brighter future, rejoice in the achievement of others, and be a better version of yourself.